 Budapest, Erzsébet krt.
 9-11, 1073 Hungary

-After the cafe, we went to see the Hungarian Parliament Building, which was just ridiculously beautiful.
-There was also a marathon nearby the river so we stopped to watch them for awhile.
-About a 10min walk away from Parliament building, we saw the Shoes on the Danube Bank, which is a memorial conceived by film director Can Togay and sculptor Gyula Pauer to honour the people who were killed by fascist Arrow Cross militiamen in Budapest during World War II.
+After the cafe, I went to see the Hungarian Parliament Building, which was just ridiculously beautiful.
+There was also a marathon nearby the river so I stopped to watch them for awhile.
+About a 10 min walk away from Parliament building, I saw the Shoes on the Danube Bank, which is a memorial conceived by film director Can Togay and sculptor Gyula Pauer to honour the people who were killed by fascist Arrow Cross militiamen in Budapest during World War II.
 What happened was that the victims were ordered to take off their shoes, and were shot at the edge of the water so that their bodies fell into the river and were carried away.
 It represents their shoes left behind on the bank.
 It felt very surreal for me to stand upon these shoes and imagine myself in their positions and see the river below that they all fell down in.
 Memorials like these are worth a visit so that not only are you enjoying the view of Budapest, but you are also learning about the history that have shaped Budapest into the beautiful city it is today.

 Hungarian Parliament Building